WillTheFarmer/files-to-mysql/.github/CONTRIBUTING.md

 Until Ground Hog Day I am full-time on Python Code cleanup and NGINX formats.

+Python naming convention fixes are done or close. `config.json` file structure changes are done.

 Thoroughly researched and tested all Apache log formats.
 I have not done that for NGINX yet.
 I read documentation and several online sources.

 ***Repository NGINX files are sandard access and error formats from new NGINX server***